Orville Hungerford: Watertown and Rome Railroad President

+While on break from Congress, on July 22, 1845, the Honorable Orville Hungerford addressed an enthusiastic gathering at the American Hotel in Watertown, N.Y., regarding his meeting with delegates from Kingston, Canada and Jefferson County, New York, who had gathered in Cape Vincent, New York, to promote the railroad.
+At the meeting, Hungerford along with John F. Hutchinson and N.M.
+Woodruff were chosen to appoint a committee of 15 people to, among other things "do all proper and reasonable things to procure the speedy building of the road."

 Hungerford played a key role in raising the necessary capital to complete the railroad.
-A notice in a Watertown newspaper dated May 5, 1847 stated the following:
+A notice in a Watertown newspaper dated May 5, 1847, stated the following:

-In the summer of 1847, the Board of Directors voted to allocate $500 so that Hungerford and three other railroad directors could travel to Boston and New York City to meet investors and solicit stock subscriptions.
+In the summer of 1847, the board of directors voted to allocate $500 so that Hungerford and three other railroad directors could travel to Boston and New York City to meet investors and solicit stock subscriptions.

+On April 20, 1848, Hungerford was re-elected as a Director of the Watertown and Rome Rail Road as well as appointed as its president.
 In 1848, Orville Hungerford and Major Edmund Kirby from Brownville, N.Y. managed to raise enough capital via subscriptions to complete the railroad, which cost $15,000 a mile to build.
 Hungerford then began placing advertisements in regional newspapers soliciting bids from contractors for grading, bridging, and masonry services along with the provision that "[t]estimonials in regard to the character and responsibility of the persons proposing, who are not known to the undersigned or chief or resident engineers, will be required."
 Actual work on the railroad began on the Rome, N.Y. end of the line in November 1848.
 Orville then acted as the first superintendent for the railroad overseeing the construction.

 The Watertown & Rome Railroad commissioned the Taunton Locomotive Works in Taunton, Massachusetts to manufacture its first engine, Pierrepont, which was delivered September 7, 1850.
+The railroad paid $7,150 for the engine and delivery to Rome, N.Y.
 The Taunton Locomotive Works delivered the next engine Rome on November 20, 1850.
 The Taunton Locomotive Works delivered another engine Adams on February 5, 1851.
 Prior to 1854, the Watertown & Rome Railroad also purchased an engine Northstar delivered by the Taunton Locomotive Works to the Connecticut River Railroad on July 5, 1848.